 - Click Import for the package you want to import.

 To import multiple packages simultaneously, select the packages that you want to import and click Import.

-After you import a package from the package gallery and distribute the catalog, you can deploy, edit, delete, or export the package.
+After you import a package and distribute the catalog, you can deploy, edit, delete, or export the package.

 If you import the Oracle Java 8 package and want to remove previous versions of Java, you can add REMOVEOUTOFDATEJRES=1 to the end of the run command in the Update Command field of the software package.

 After you create or edit a software package, the updated software package catalog must be distributed to the endpoints.
 When the endpoints receive the updated software package catalog, you can view the package applicability.

 If you upgraded from Deploy 2.1.9 or earlier and want the software package catalog to be automatically distributed, you must enable the Auto-Distribute Catalog option in the Configuration Settings tab of the Deploy Settings .
 If you do not enable this option, you are prompted to distribute the software package catalog each time an update is detected, and must click Distribute Catalog.

 If a software package that is being imported already exists in the software package catalog, you are presented with two options prior to importing again.
 If you want to replace the existing package, select Replace existing.
 If you want to import the package, but also keep the existing one, select Save as another software package.
 You must then update at least one of the fields to create a unique record in the software package catalog.

 - From the Deploy menu, go to Software and then expand a package.

 You can also view the software package applicability by additionally clicking your package name.